 Given the traumatic nature of the disorder, it should not be surprising that there is a high comorbidity rate between PTSD and other psychological disorders.
-Individuals with PTSD are 80% more likely than those without PTSD to report clinically significant levels of depressive, bipolar, anxiety, or substance abuse-related symptoms (APA, 2013).
+Individuals with PTSD are more likely than those without PTSD to report clinically significant levels of depressive, bipolar, anxiety, or substance abuse-related symptoms (APA, 2022).
 There is also a strong relationship between PTSD and major neurocognitive disorders, which may be due to the overlapping symptoms between these disorders (Neurocognitive Disorders will be covered in Module 14).
-There has also been an increase in PTSD and traumatic brain injuries (TBI) due to the recent wars in Afghanistan and Iraq.
-US military personnel and combat veterans report a comorbidity rate between PTSD and TBI at nearly 50% (APA, 2013).